fboxwala/fboxwala.github.io/techinclusion17.md

 and inclusive without being discriminatory.
 Lesbians Who Tech is an organization dedicated specifically to increasing the visibility of queer women in technology, and their [language around that is specific](https://lesbianswhotech.org/about/), but this does not mean that the organization does not work with allies to help achieve their goals.

-The second lightning talk I attended was by Blaze Starkey, a member of the Lakota people, who discussed digital colonialism.
+The second lightning talk I attended was by Blaze Starkey, who is Lakota, living and working at Standing Rock, a part of the Lakota nation.
+Blaze discussed indigenous rights and digital colonialism in his talk.
 I thought that Blaze's talk was extremely important, as it was the only talk on indigenous rights at the conference, and I have basically never heard [settler colonialism](https://en.wikipedia.org/wiki/Settler_colonialism)  discussed as part of the conversation about diversity and inclusion in tech.
 Blaze gave some very concrete examples of the way that settler colonialism manifests itself in the tech industry:

 - There is no keyboard for typing the Lakota language on phones
 - Facebook does not consider many indigenous names to be "real" and does not allow people to use them on their platform
-- Indigenous land on google maps shows up as vague gray blobs, difficult to find and not easy to identify _separate soveriegn lands_
+- Indigenous land on Google Maps shows up as vague gray blobs, difficult to find and not easy to identify _separate soveriegn lands_

-## Day 2
+## Day Two

 On the second day of the conference I attended more talks about disability in tech, as well as two really great opening panels.